 The combo was pretty heady stuff but the day hadn’t ended.
 We end up having dinner at a brewery in Traverse City and ‘heady’ soon morphed into ‘hazey’.
 The North Peak Brewing Company located in handsome imposing brick edifice of three floors and a basement, has hearty fare that is perfectly downed with their sometimes unusual craft beer.

-Mackinak Bridge and Mackinow City
+Mackinac Bridge and Mackinaw City

 There’s plenty of time to nap during the drive to Mackinaw City in Cheboygan County.
 It is at the tip of the Lower Peninsula and we stop to stare at the historic lighthouse before crossing the five-mile long Mackinac suspension bridge.
 It spans the Straits of Mackinac to connect the Upper and Lower Peninsula.
-Weirdly Mackinaw and Macknac are both pronounced Mackinaw.
+Weirdly Mackinaw and Mackinac are both pronounced Mackinaw.

 Munising, Michigan Upper Peninsula